rbind/robinlovelace/content/post/2025-04-03-copenhagenize/index.md

 </div>

-[^1]: I was a reviewer of a [thesis](https://bsky.app/profile/robinlovelace.bsky.social/post/3llxvrb652c2e) by Christian Werner on “Integrated geospatial network assessment for planning support in cycling mobility”
+[^1]: I was a reviewer of a [thesis](https://bsky.app/profile/robinlovelace.bsky.social/post/3llxvrb652c2e) by [Christian Werner](https://christianwerner.at/) on “Integrated geospatial network assessment for planning support in cycling mobility” but was not part of the defense committee.
+    The first PhD thesis I examined was “Rethinking streets: a study of streetspace allocation metrics and street networks in London” by [Nicolas Palominos](https://npalomin.github.io/).